solmariewallevik/Z3_pathology_scheduler/README.md

-# Z3_pathology_scheduler
-Trying to get started with the code for the SMT solver for the pathology department for my master thesis.
+# Scheduler For The Pathology Department
+## Using Z3, written in Python
+This is the code created for my master thesis where I am trying to create a solver for their workflow.
+Hopefully improving their workflow overall.

-Managed to create the code for the base case.
-Now I need to add more constraints.
+The plan is to create the base case and gradually add more constraints to reach the end product!
+One thing that is missing for the base case to be finished is to match each tagged sample with a doctor with the same tag.